Greatest hits album: History

 The first greatest hits album was Johnny Mathis's Johnny's Greatest Hits, released in 1958.
 The album collected eight of Mathis's charting singles, as well as three non-charting B-sides and an altogether new track.
 The album spent three weeks at the number one spot on Billboard's Best Selling Pop LP's chart.
 The greatest hits album format then gained popularity in the 1960s and 1970s among American and British rock and pop artists.
-One notable example was the Beach Boys 1974 album Endless Summer, which upon release was certified 3× platinum by the RIAA.
+One notable example was the Beach Boys 1974 album Endless Summer, which upon release was certified 3× platinum by the Recording Industry Association of America.
 It propelled them from an opening act for Crosby, Stills, Nash & Young to headlining their own tour in just a matter of weeks.
 Some artists were even popular enough to release multiple greatest hits albums during and after their career.

+Greatest hits compilations were sometimes also released as 4-track 7" vinyl EPs.
+In the late 1960s, EMI Sweden released a series of greatest hits-EPs featuring artists such as The Supremes, Ray Charles and Louis Armstrong.

 By the 1990s, greatest hits albums were common for popular artists, with some artists even releasing the greatest hits album as a music video collection concurrently with the album.
 It also became a commercially viable option to boost popularity for artists with dwindling careers.
 Some bands refuse to release a greatest hits album, such as rock groups AC/DC, Tool, and Metallica.
 Garth Brooks had initially refused releasing one, but he eventually agreed to it in 1994 for a limited release (the resulting record, The Hits, sold over ten million copies).

 In 2000, Sony Music Entertainment launched their The Essential series, which collects singles and other career-defining tracks of artists licensed to Sony.
 The Essential Bob Dylan was the first in the series, and the company has since released dozens of albums in the series with other artists under their label.
 In addition to artist-specific collections, the series has also released genre-specific and themed albums, such as The Essential Christmas (collecting pop and rock covers of Christmas songs) or The Essential Australian Rock (collecting a specific regional output).
 In 2005, Universal Music Group launched a similar line, Gold, which collects artists' greatest hits onto two discs.